n8n-io/n8n-docs/docs/1-0-preview.md

 ### Force all n8n instances to have an owner account

 This makes [user management](/user-management/) mandatory, and removes support for other methods such as BasicAuth and JWT.
 It will include a change to n8n pricing plans to make user management is available to all tiers.
+Some tiers may still be limited to one user.

 ### Remove support for MySQL and MariaDB as n8n backend databases

 The default database will remain SQLite.
 Postgres is the recommended alternative.

-### Remove own mode
+### Main mode as default

 n8n will now run in main mode by default.
 Refer to [Execute all workflows in the same process](/hosting/environment-variables/configuration-methods/#execute-all-workflows-in-the-same-process) for more information on own and main mode.
 You should use [Queue mode](/hosting/scaling/queue-mode/) if you need scalability.